Our Process

 BIBLIOGRAPHY

-In addition to end notes or
+In addition to endnotes or

-footnotes, a bibliography is
+footnotes, and a bibliography is

 required.
 The bibliography

-comes after end notes and should
+comes after endnotes and should

-list all sources that were looked
+List all sources that were looked at

 at or consulted, whether or not

-they are referenced in the paper.
+They are referenced in the paper.

 The title should be centered and

-the first letter should be
+The first letter should be

 capitalized.
 The word should not